Contact: R. Boudot (email@example.com)

 B.3/ MEMS-based oscillators

-We demonstrated in 2011, in collaboration with IEMN and CEA-LETI, the development and the use of a SMR-based oscillator for miniature atomic clocks applications .
+In 2011, we have demonstrated, in collaboration with IEMN and CEA-LETI, the development and the use of a SMR-based oscillator for miniature atomic clocks applications.

 Figure 6: Photograph of a AlN-Sapphire HBAR resonator (designed by CEA-LETI).

 Figure 7: Phase noise performances of a 2.3 GHz HBAR oscillator (in red).
 Performances compared to those of a conventional MAC LO or to state-of-the-art ideally frequency-multiplied 100 MHz OCXO.